Frequently Asked Questions Before the Wedding Day

 Of course not!
 It's your wedding day and we support and respect your decision on how you would like your day to flow.
 We do recommend doing a first look as it allows for more photos on the wedding day and a relaxed timeline.
+If you have a time gap between the wedding and reception, that works great too!
 You can read more about that here: Should I do a first look?
 We don't typically do first looks for Catholic weddings as there's normally a few hour time gap between the ceremony & cocktail hour for photos.

 5.When do you eat?

 We ask that you inform the catering staff at the reception venue (if offering a plated meal) that they serve us when the bridal party eats.
 This ensures we can eat quickly and be up and ready to go when you are finished.

 I work with a team of 4 super talented second shooters!
 They have worked with me for over 7 years and have all trained extensively.

 7.Do you take photos of the guys getting ready too?

 Absolutely!
 Every wedding is different, sometimes the guys arrive completely dressed and ready and we take some "finishing touches" photos of them adjusting their tie and putting on jackets.
 If the guys have a room at the same hotel as the bride - We can pop down to their room and take some candids of the getting ready process.
 If you know that you definitely want photos of the guys getting ready, please ensure that they have a hotel room in the same building as the bride getting ready. (or at the same venue as the bride)